MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 {{< youtube "4quJcvvt-GQ">}}

 ## Introduction
 In this example, we are using the module `CSOListContainer` instead of the `CSOManager`.
 The `CSOManager` is a heavyweight, UI driven module.
 You can use it to see all of your CSOs and CSOGroups in the module panel.
 The `CSOListContainer` is a lightweight module with focus on Python scripting.
 We recommend to use this module for final application development, because Python provides much more flexibility in handling CSO objects.

 ![CSOManager](/images/tutorials/dataobjects/contours/Example_7_1.png "CSOManager")

 ![CSOListContainer](/images/tutorials/dataobjects/contours/Example_7_2.png "CSOListContainer")

 We will create multiple CSOs by using the `SoCSOEllipseEditor` and dynamically add these CSOs to different groups via Python scripting depending on their size.
-CSOs larger than a configurable threshold will be red, small CSOs will be drawn green.
+CSOs larger than a configurable threshold will be drawn in red, small CSOs will be drawn in green.
 The colors will also be adapted if we manually resize the contours.

 ## Steps to Do
 ### Develop Your Network
 Add a `LocalImage` and a `View2D` module to your workspace and connect them as shown below.
 Load the file *ProbandT1.dcm* from MeVisLab demo data.
 In order to create contours (CSOs), we need a `SoView2DCSOExtensibleEditor` module.
 It manages attached CSO editors, renderers, and offers an optional default renderer for all types of CSOs.

 Add a `SoCSOEllipseEditor` and a `CSOListContainer` to the `SoView2DCSOExtensibleEditor`